PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 </Figure>

+Just running the `python` command will start Python's read-eval-print-loop, where you can enter Python code and have it executed when you press the enter key, but the `python` command can also be used to execute Python code written in a file.
+How to do that is not explained here, but in the lecture [Python Introduction](../../lectures/python-introduction/).

 You do not need to do anything more than this to start writing and running Python code, so it is quite easy to get started.
 But back to that IDE we mentioned earlier.

-Visual Studio Code is an IDE you can use to write and run your Python code.
-Some of the benefits with this IDE compared to doing as described above:
+*Visual Studio Code* is an IDE you can use to write and run your Python code.
+Some of the benefits with this IDE compared to doing as described above are:

 * Syntax highlighting of code, making it easier to read the code and to discover mistakes.
 * Automatic indentation, so you do not need to enter spaces/tabs for indentation yourself.